Body jewelry materials: Steel

-Surgical stainless steel is a grade of stainless steel that is used in biomedical applications.
-The most common "surgical steels" are austenitic 316 stainless and martensitic 440 and 420 stainless steels.
-There is no formal definition on what constitutes a "surgical stainless steel", so product manufacturers and distributors apply the term to refer to any grade of corrosion resistant steel.
+Surgical stainless steel includes grades of stainless steel used in biomedical applications.
+The most common varieties classified as "surgical steel" are austenitic 316 stainless and martensitic 440 and 420 stainless steels.
+There is no formal definition of what constitutes a "surgical stainless steel", so product manufacturers and distributors apply the term to refer to any grade of corrosion-resistant steel.